shabbirh/reactjs-ts-identityserver/README.md

 A single page application made with React, TypeScript and Webpack.
 Uses [redux-oidc](https://github.com/maxmantz/redux-oidc) package for managing authentication.

+Note: I'm no longer using hash router, webpack dev server is configured to redirect all pages to index.html.
+When deploying to production, you will need a similar mecanism for the callback page to work (this can easily be done using Netlify or Firebase hosting).

 #### Api (http://localhost:5200)

 Based off the `dotnet new webapi` template.
 Has a global authorize filter.